candrews800/discovercooks/readme.md

     1. When text is in forum box, quote wont work
     2. Trigger Masonry after ads load
-    3. Direction Length going into Action bar in edit recipe

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST